KegangWangCCNU/PhysRecorder/README.md

   * `PNGS` Lossless compression, like RGBA, does not lose information but has a much smaller size.

 ## File structure

+To view examples, please download the `Example` folder.

 ```
 Root